necolas/dotfiles/README.md

 $ bash -c "$(curl -fsSL raw.github.com/necolas/dotfiles/master/bin/dotfiles)"
 ```

 N.B.
-If you fork this project, you will want to edit the URLs of the Git
+If you wish to fork this project and maintain your own dotfiles, you must
-repository and remote found at the top of `bin/dotfiles` to match those of your
+substitute my username for your own in the above command and the 2 variables
-fork.
+found at the top of the `bin/dotfiles` script.

 ## How to update